luckinet/loca/README.md

 - functionally similar tasks are carried out together in a module and
 - a module can in principle be replaced by a newer or more sophisticated version.

 Iterating through many configurations, we found the setup described in the following sections useful.
-The beauty of this setup is that by either creating a totally new repository according to the same rules, forking it, or contributing to our original repository, the design principles ensure a common workflow across the whole *"LOCA-verse"* with as simple a "hack" as *changing a path in my `_boot.R` script* (TODO: after finishing everything, check again whether that is true).
+The beauty of this setup is that by both, creating a totally new repository according to the same rules, forking it, or contributing to our original repository, the design principles ensure a common workflow across the whole *"LOCA-verse"* with as simple a "hack" as *changing a path in the `_boot.R` script* (TODO: after finishing everything, check again whether that is true).

 ### initial files